BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_pages/about.md

 Additionally, in another period, I worked for 3+ years as research engineer on projects focused on Feature Engineering in Face Recognition Systems as well as Cancer Detection in Mammogram Images.

-Since October 2024, I have been working on a project in Foundation Models for Tabular Data in AutoML.
+Since March 2025, I have been working on a project in Foundation Models for Tabular Data in AutoML.

 <!--
 In my projects, you can find my hands-on skills in a wide range of projects in using Machine Learning and Signal Processing